Aryainguz/func-utils/README.md

 ---

+### `serviceHealthCheck` Utility

+A utility for performing health checks on microservices, ensuring they are responsive and available.
+This is crucial for maintaining system reliability and performance.

+#### Features:

+- Periodically checks the health of services.
+- Configurable health check intervals.
+- Supports custom health check logic.

+---

 ## Description

 These utilities help manage function executions efficiently, improve system resilience, and handle failures gracefully. **Debouncing** waits for a period of inactivity before executing a function, **Throttling** ensures that a function is only executed at regular intervals, **Circuit Breakers** prevent cascading failures, **Rate Limiting** controls request rates, **Logging** helps debug, and **Saga Pattern** ensures reliable distributed transactions.